Photographer brings American historical figures to life with portraits of their descendants

 Frederick Douglass’s photo was probably the easiest to replicate, said Gardner, since his descendant, Kenneth B. Morris Jr., already bears a likeness to the abolitionist who escaped enslavement in 1838.

-Growing up, Morris was frequently told that he looked like his great-great-great grandfather, he said, although he is also descended from American educator and presidential adviser Booker T. Washington.
+Growing up, Morris was frequently told he looked like his great-great-great grandfather, he said, although he is also descended from American educator and presidential adviser Booker T. Washington.

 “My mom tells the story of how we went on a family trip to the Frederick Douglass National Historic Site, and I was standing next to a bust of Douglass,” he said.
-“The docent was giving a talk and she suddenly stopped and said, ‘Honey (his mother’s nickname), has anyone ever told you that Kenny looks like Frederick Douglass?’”
+“The docent was giving a talk and she suddenly stopped and said, ‘Honey, has anyone ever told you that Kenny looks like Frederick Douglass?’”

 Morris, who is co-founder of the Frederick Douglass Family Initiatives, an anti-racism nonprofit, used to spend his childhood summers in Douglass’s beach house in Highland Beach, Md., he said, and he often felt his ancestor’s eyes following him whenever he walked past his larger-than-life portrait.

 “I felt that steely glare like fire on the back of my neck,” said Morris.
-“So when I agreed to pose (for Drew Gardner), that’s what came to mind.
+“So when I agreed to pose, that’s what came to mind.
 I thought, ‘This is what it’s going to feel like when I actually have the costume on.’ ”

 When he saw his reflection in the mirror after Gardner’s hair and makeup team had completed his look with a gray-streaked wig and goatee, Morris said he immediately noticed the resemblance.